-Cincinnati Bell (NYS: CBB) reported earnings on Oct.
-29. Here are the numbers you need to know.
+Cincinnati Bell (NYS: CBB) reported earnings yesterday.
+Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Cincinnati Bell met expectations on revenues and missed estimates on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Cincinnati Bell met expectations on revenues and missed expectations on earnings per share.

-Compared to the prior-year quarter, revenue was unchanged and GAAP earnings per share shrank significantly.
+Compared to the prior-year quarter, revenue improved slightly and GAAP loss per share expanded.

-Cincinnati Bell booked revenue of $368.2 million.
-The seven analysts polled by S&P Capital IQ looked for a top line of $369.7 million on the same basis.
-GAAP reported sales were 0.2% lower than the prior-year quarter's $368.8 million.
+Cincinnati Bell reported revenue of $365.3 million.
+The eight analysts polled by S&P Capital IQ predicted revenue of $370.7 million.
+GAAP sales were 0.7% higher than the prior-year quarter's $362.8 million.